 - Diversify across loan originators: Yes

-- Portfolio size: Depends, I set mine to 333€ per strategy to start off with
+- Portfolio size: Depends, I set mine to 333€ per strategy to start with

 - Investment in one loan: €10- €15

-Once you made an order there are no cancellations.
+Once you make an order, there are no cancellations.
 You can only try to sell your loans in the secondary marketplace.

 Mintos Loan Originator Risk Rating

-Mintos has it’s own risk rating system, which offers transparency about the risks you are facing with each individual loan originator.
-It’s a great tool to manage your risk using their own risk rating.
+Mintos has its risk rating system, which offers transparency about the risks you are facing with each loan originator.
+It’s a great tool to manage your risk using your risk rating.

-Mintos is determining the risk based on the company profile, management, strategy, risk appetite, and finances.
-They review these ratings every year, unless there is a need for an earlier check or update.
+They review these ratings every year unless there is a need for an earlier check or update.

 The risk rating system of Mintos is a unique feature, as they are one of the few P2P platforms in Europe offering this service.
 I love this because it gives you a quick insight into the risk of certain loan originators.
 You can deselect the ones that are too high- or low-risk for you.